Social Inflation: Why Car Accident Lawsuits Are Driving Up Insurance Costs

 • The median nuclear verdict was $51 million in 2024, up from $44 million in 2023

-These numbers don't just affect commercial trucking companies — they ripple through the entire liability insurance market, driving reinsurance costs higher and forcing carriers to build bigger loss reserves, which ultimately raises premiums for everyday drivers.
+These numbers don't just affect commercial trucking companies — nearly a quarter of nuclear verdicts stem from car and truck accidents, and they ripple through the entire liability insurance market, driving reinsurance costs higher and forcing carriers to build bigger loss reserves.
+For a deeper look at how these awards impact your coverage, see our guide on nuclear verdicts and liability limits.

 Why Juries Award Such Large Amounts